Kimighwan/Meminesse/Assets/Scripts/Player/Dev.md

         - Removed rigidbody components from hitboxes Attack types not updating correctly on PlayerAttackHitbox.cs            - Fixed 08/14
-        - Pushed the values instead of pulling from PAH.cs
+        - Pushed the values instead of pulling from PAH.cs Animations and attacks not aligning                                     - Fixed 08/21
+        - Fixed by changing decimals to sexagesimals Hitboxes occasionally not appearing while using skills                  - Fixed 08/21
+        - Seems like a visual issue?
+Increased hitbox lifetime for prevention Animation bug when exiting from crouch                                  - Fixed 08/26
+        - Changed transition conditions
+    Animation / invincibility / movement input bug when player is hurt/dead - Fixed 08/26
+        - Modified conditions on flow control

 MISC:
     Fixed an awkward animation transition which happens when entering running from comboattack1 and comboattack2 (07/31)